 Tom Killoren has a reputation for aggressive advocacy in court and compassionate counsel for his clients.
 He has been admitted to a number of bar associations, including South Carolina, North Carolina, Illinois and Georgia.
 A former member of the Board of Governors of the South Carolina Association for Justice (SCAJ), Tom is a current member of the SCAJ-PAC.
-Tom has received an AV Preeminent Peer Review Rating from Martindale-Hubbell for the past four years, and regularly gives seminars on personal injury law through the National Business Institute.
+Tom has received an AV Preeminent Peer Review Rating from Martindale-Hubbell for the past five years, and was selected to the 2019 South Carolina Super Lawyers List.

 Tom applies a simple guiding principle to his daily practice at Harrison White: “Hard work gets good results.”

 A native of Rockford, Illinois, Killoren got his J.D. at John Marshall Law School in Chicago in 1994 and then spent three years honing his trial skills as an assistant state’s attorney.
 He tried criminal felony cases and other matters in Winnebago County, Ill. before going into private practice at Corboy & Demetrio, a personal-injury plaintiff’s firm in Chicago.
 He worked in that firm for four years before heading to South Carolina.

 Since settling here, Killoren has developed a reputation for his aggressive advocacy in court and his compassionate counsel for his clients.
 The results from his hard work in Spartanburg have included millions in settlements, including settlements of $3.2 million, $2.3 million, and $1.075 million, as well as numerous six-figure outcomes.

 “What I like best about my practice are the people I work with,” he says.
 “I especially like working with clients, helping them build a case, getting a great result, and enjoying with them the fruits of our labor.”

 Killoren places a high priority on maintaining contact with clients after cases are concluded.